Jonathan2251/lbd/source/elf.rst

 in ELF analysis.
 This chapter introduce the tool to readers since we think it is a valuable knowledge in this popular ELF format and the ELF binutils analysis tool.
-An LLVM compiler engineer has the responsibility to analyze the ELF since the obj is need to be handled by linker or loader later.
+An LLVM compiler engineer has the responsibility to make sure his backend has generated a right obj since the obj is needed to be handled by linker or loader later.
 With this tool, you can verify your generated ELF format.

 The cpu0 author has published a “System Software” book which introduces the